 One of the struggles of being a creative arts therapist is helping others understand what that means.

-To aid in that process, I have created a Venn diagram to show how multiple different fields and approaches have developed in an attempt to understand the arts, and their potential therapeutic benefits.
+I created this Venn diagram to help.
+I want to show how multiple fields and approaches have developed in an attempt to understand the potential therapeutic benefits of the arts.

-Even this is simplistic in many ways, and also does not touch on all the ways that the arts can be used in community organizing, or places like special education.
+Even this is simplistic in many ways.
+It does not touch on all the ways that the arts can be used in community organizing.
+Or systems like special education.